NikeSpengler/NikeSpengler/README.md

-### Hi, I am Nike 🌱

-### I am a Frontend Developer student with a background in Garpic Design.
+### Hi I am Nike, a Frontend Developer student with a background in Garpic Design.
 It feels like a perfect match.

 ### I’m currently learning;
 - JavaScript